 Hanford Reach Fall Chinook Protection Program Agreement

-This agreement between dam operators, fish agencies and tribal interests increases protection for Hanford Reach fall chinook during the rearing period, a time when juvenile fish are preparing to migrate to the ocean.
-The new Hanford Reach Fall Chinook Protection Program includes all the elements of the 1988 Vernita Bar Agreement and expands it to incorporate additional flow fluctuation limits, some of which have been provided on a voluntary basis since 1999.
+This agreement between dam operators, fish agencies and tribal interests increases protection for Hanford Reach Fall Chinook during their rearing perod, a time when juvenile fish are preparing to migrate to the ocean.
+The new Harford Reach Fall Chinook Protection Program includes all the elements of the 1988 Vernita Bar Agreement and expands it to incorporate additional flow fluctuation limits, some of which have been provided on a voluntary basis since 1999.

 Salmon and Steelhead Settlement Agreement